Bronson Xerri: 2024

 On 15 February, Xerri played his first rugby league game in four years which came in a trial match for Canterbury against Melbourne at Belmore Sports Ground.
 In round 5 of the 2024 NRL season, Xerri made his debut for Canterbury in the NRL in their 30-26 victory over the Sydney Roosters.

 Xerri played a total of 19 games for Canterbury in the 2024 NRL season as the club qualified for the finals finishing 6th.
 Xerri played in Canterbury's elimination final loss against Manly.
 On 28 November, Canterbury announced that Xerri had extended his contract until the end of 2027.

 2025

 In round 4 of the 2025 NRL season, Xerri scored two tries against his former club Cronulla in Canterbury's 20-6 victory.

-Xerri played 24 games for Canterbury in the 2025 NRL season as the club finished fourth and qualified for the finals.
+Xerri played 24 games for Canterbury in the 2025 NRL season as the club finished third and qualified for the finals.
 Canterbury would be eliminated from the finals in straight sets.

+2026

+On 10 July, Melbourne announced that Xerri had signed a three-year deal with the club starting in 2027.
+This came after Xerri was given permission to negotiate with other clubs by Canterbury despite having a year remaining on his contract.
+Xerri had been demoted to reserve grade just one game into the 2026 season and it was reported that he had grown out of favour with Canterbury officials.